 In the Southern Hemisphere (south of the equator) the participating countries start DST between September and November and ends between March and April.
 Standard time begins in the southern hemisphere between March–April and ends between September–November.

 Some studies show that DST could lead to fewer road accidents and injuries by supplying more daylight during the hours more people use the roads.
 Other studies claim that people's health might suffer due to DST changes.

 DST is also used to reduce the amount of energy needed for artificial lighting during the evening hours.
 However, many studies disagree about DST's energy savings and while some studies show a positive outcome, others do not.

-US inventor and politician Benjamin Franklin first proposed DST in 1784, but modern Daylight Saving Time first saw the light of day, in 1895 when an entomologist from New Zealand, George Vernon Hudson, presented a proposal for a two-hour daylight saving shift.
+US inventor and politician Benjamin Franklin first proposed the concept of DST in 1784, but modern Daylight Saving Time first saw the light of day, in 1895 when an entomologist from New Zealand, George Vernon Hudson, presented a proposal for a two-hour daylight saving shift.
 However,

 A half adjustment was sometimes used in New Zealand in the first half of the 20th century.
-Australia's Lord Howe Island (UTC+10:30) follows a DST schedule in which clocks are moved 30 minutes forward to UTC+11, which is Australian Eastern Daylight Time (AEDT) when it is on DST.
+Australia's Lord Howe Island (UTC+10:30) follows a DST schedule in which clocks are moved 30 minutes forward to UTC+11, which is Australian Eastern Daylight Time (AEDT) during DST.